ARM-software/CMSIS-DSP/README.md

 * -DHOST=ON
 * -DNEON=ON

 cmake is automatically including the `ComputeLibrary` folder.
-If you are using a different build, you need to include this folder too.
+If you are using a different build, you need to include this folder too to build with Neon support.

 ### Running